gosuda/boxo-starter-kit/02-network/README.md

 ## 🔑 Key Concepts

-### What is Bitswap?
+### What is libp2p?

-**Bitswap** is IPFS's block exchange protocol that enables peers to efficiently trade data blocks:
+**libp2p** is a modular peer-to-peer networking stack.
+It provides the building blocks for peers to discover each other, establish encrypted connections, and exchange messages over custom protocols:

 ```
 Traditional Client-Server:
 Client → Server: "Give me file.txt"
 Server → Client: [entire file]

-IPFS Bitswap:
+libp2p Peer-to-Peer:
-Peer A → Network: "I want blocks: [CID1, CID2, CID3]"
+Peer A → Peer B: "Open a stream using /custom/proto/1.0.0"
-Peer B → Peer A: "I have CID1" → [block data]
+Peer B → Peer A: [response data]
-Peer C → Peer A: "I have CID2" → [block data]
+Peer A ↔ Peer C: [parallel stream using the same or another protocol]
 ```

 ### Key Components

-1. **Want-list**: List of blocks a peer is seeking
-2. **Have-list**: List of blocks a peer can provide
-3. **Bitswap Ledger**: Credit/debt tracking between peers
-4. **Session**: Context for related block requests
-5. **Strategy**: Algorithm for prioritizing requests and responses
+1. **Peer Identity**: Each peer has a cryptographic ID (peer.ID) derived from its public key.
+2. **Multiaddress**: Unified addressing format (/ip4/127.0.0.1/tcp/4001/p2p/Qm...) that encodes transport + peer ID.
+3. **Transport**: Underlying protocol (TCP, WebRTC, etc.) used for connections.
+4. **Streaming Multiplexing**: Bidirectional channel over a connection for protocol-specific communication.

 ### Network Architecture